salsify/ruby-exclaim/README.md

 * Server Side Request Forgery, if your server will render output that loads URLs, for example if you produce a thumbnail image or PDF from rendered HTML, which will prompt fetching images/stylesheets.

+Conceptually, the high-level security guidelines are:

+* The UI `config` and rendering `env` are untrusted.
+They intentionally contain values driven by end-users or other external parties.
+* The implementations of components and helpers are trusted.
+They contain arbitrary code authored by you, and will execute on your servers when rendering an arbitrary UI.

-As a starting point, declaring the UI with JSON helps, since it is simple to parse and has no automatically evaluated elements.
-Nevertheless, the dynamic nature of the UI declarations can still enable malicious content injection.
-To avoid that, employ following techniques:
+Declaring the UI `config` and `env` with JSON helps, since it is simple to parse and has no automatically evaluated elements.
+Nevertheless, since those values prompt your implementations to execute, they can indirectly enable malicious content injection.

+Thus, the goal is to define implementations that avoid that.
+The following points help with that:

 ##### Script Injection